 One of Bostrom's more interesting predictions was that a machine intelligence would avoid the agency problems and bureaucratic inefficiencies of human organizations, giving it an edge that could contribute to a decisive strategic advantage.

-Current developments in multi-agent systems (MAS), emerging alongside tools like the Model Context Protocol (MCP), suggest a more nuanced reality.
+Current developments in multi-agent systems (MAS), emerging alongside tools like Anthropic's Model Context Protocol (MCP), suggest a more nuanced reality.
 Modern MAS (like recent AI scientists such as Sakana's AI Scientist v2) often suffer from significant coordination overhead, hallucinated subgoals, and a lack of coherent long-term planning.
 Far from being a single unified entity, our current path toward AGI looks more like a sprawling digital bureaucracy.
-If the path to AGI requires these complex, multi-layered architectures, achieving "takeoff" may be more friction-heavy than the earlier conceptions of "seed AI".
+These are still the early days of multi-agent coordination, and smarter models with better scaffolding may eventually close this gap—but as of 2025, achieving "takeoff" through multi-agent architectures looks more friction-heavy than the earlier conceptions of "seed AI" assumed.

 As someone with some background in cognitive science and neuroscience, I find Bostrom's assessment of whole brain emulation (WBE) particularly ripe for update.